aws-samples/websearch_agent/v2/README.md

 ## Setup

-1. Clone the repository and navigate to the V2 directory:s
+1. Clone the repository and follow the setups steps that are the same as in V1.

    ```
    git clone https://github.com/aws-samples/websearch_agent
-   cd websearch_agent/v2
+   cd websearch_agent
    ```

 2. Create and activate a Python virtual environment: